 Grooming Behavior Changes

 Grooming is a natural thing cats do.
 They typically groom themselves and others when they are relaxed or feel as though their fur was somehow messed up.
 Cats that stop grooming or have a major decrease in self-grooming are often times ill and should be checked out by a veterinarian.

 Sometimes cats who are gaining weight are unable to reach certain areas on their body, therefore they are unable to groom themselves.
 This can be fixed by encouraging your cat to lose the extra weight.

 Sore joints and muscles are also a contributing factor in grooming.
 Cats that have osteoarthritis or injuries may not be able to reach certain areas to groom that they used to be able to reach.

 Cats have many vocalizations and reasons for making them.
 Crying and yowling are indications of distress, confusion, fear, or pain and if your cat is making these noises, there is typically something wrong.
 If your cat starts vocalizing more at night, it may be due to cognitive dysfunction.
 If they start vocalizing by hissing or growling, it is most likely due to pain or fear.
 Assess the situation and think about what changes could be causing the vocalizations.
 If you cannot think of any reasons for the sudden noises your cat is making, consider scheduling a visit with your veterinarian to see if there is a medical reason causing distress in your cat.

-Some cats will vocalize before vomiting a hairball, at meal time, during other regular activities, or not at all, but the change, not necessarily the regularity, in vocalizations is what should be monitored.
+Some cats will vocalize before vomiting a hairball, at mealtime, during other regular activities, or not at all, but the change in vocalizations, not necessarily the regularity, is what should be monitored.